-- 2 Outline what Pangaea was and what happened to it.
-[2 marks] - 3 Outline the evidence Alfred Wegener used to support his theory of continental drift.
-[2 marks] - 4 Recall what provides the force for moving tectonic plates over the surface of the Earth.
-[1 mark] - 5 Identify some of the causes of major volcanic eruptions and earthquakes on the Earth.
-[1 mark] - 6 In point form, summarise the main parts of the theory of plate tectonics.[3 marks] - 7 Describe a technology that is helping scientists learn more about geological activity.
+- 2 Is Alfred Wegener responsible for the theory of continental drift, seafloor spreading, plate tectonics or a combination of these?
+Explain your answer.
+[3 marks] - 3 Outline what Pangaea was and what happened to it.
+[2 marks] - 4 Outline the evidence Alfred Wegener used to support his theory of continental drift.
+[2 marks] - 5 Explain what provides the force for moving tectonic plates over the surface of the Earth.
+[1 mark] - 6 Identify some of the causes of major volcanic eruptions and earthquakes on the Earth.
+[1 mark] - 7 In point form, summarise the main components (or parts) of the theory of plate tectonics.
+[3 marks] - 8 Describe a technology that is helping scientists learn more about geological activity.
 [1 mark]